nicoaspra/lemniscateinstitute002/_services/calculus/IC-6.2-area-under-a-curve.md

 $$

-With all the parameters ready for substitution, we can now use equation \ref{eq:area of integration using vertical strip}
+With all the parameters ready for substitution, we can now use $\eref{eq:area of integration using vertical strip}$,

 $$
 \begin{align*}